 As a small business owner that hires refugees & new Americans, I promise to work on policy that creates a safe & welcoming place for immigrants, dreamers, & refugees.
 Immigrants often face major legal & economic obstacles to achieving the American dream.
 I will work to amplify the needs of this diverse community and build understanding among Utah lawmakers so that we can better fold diversity into our communities.

 Small Business &

-We must support the true engines of our strong economy - small & independent businesses.
-As a business owner and employer, I know the importance of State & local policy that facilitates business expansion and new investment.
-Small business not only employs the majority of our workforce but it helps to create a unique identity and quality for our neighborhoods.
-Employers will go where the employee's want to live.
+We must support the true engines of our strong economy—small & independent businesses.
+As a business owner and employer, I know the importance of state & local policy that facilitates business expansion and new investment.
+Small business not only employs the majority of our workforce but it helps to create a unique identity and improves the quality of our neighborhoods.
+Employers will go where the employees want to live.
 We need to focus on supporting the local economy and on policies that facilitate a high quality of life.